 What if my reconsideration is denied?

 If you’re denied, don’t worry.
 Many cases are denied at this level.
 In fact, only about 15% of requests for reconsideration are approved.
 If you are denied at this stage, we can appeal the decision by requesting a hearing with an administrative law judge.
-Like the reconsideration process itself, the hearing process is also lengthy, has multiple stage, and requires gathering important documentation and information.
+Like the reconsideration process for disability claims itself, the hearing process is also lengthy, has multiple stage, and requires gathering important documentation and information.